andyatkinson/andyatkinson.github.io/postgresql-tips.md

 - `lock_timeout`

 ## Connections Management
-[A connection forks the OS process (creates a new process)](https://azure.microsoft.com/en-us/blog/performance-best-practices-for-using-azure-database-for-postgresql-connection-pooling/) and is thus expensive.

 Use a connection pooler to reduce overhead from connection establishment

 - PgBouncer (see below).
 [Running PgBouncer on ECS](https://www.revenuecat.com/blog/pgbouncer-on-aws-ecs)